ONSdigital/dp-compose/v2/stacks/README.md

    make pull
    ```

-1. Start the stack:
+4. Start the stack (will clone repos if necessary):

    ```sh
    make up
    ```

-1. Stop and destroy the stack after you have completed testing/development:
+5. Stop and destroy the stack after you have completed testing/development:

    ```sh
    # WARNING: this will remove local data from ephemeral databases, etc